shaunmahony/chip-exo-tutorial/index.md

 | TBP_HS3_rep2	 | TBP ChIP-exo experiment for 3 mins of heatshock, replicate 2 |
 | control_MHS_rep1	 | Control experiment for mock heatshock, replicate 1 |
 | control_HS3_rep1	 | Control experiment for 3 mins of heatshock, replicate 1 |

+These data have already been processed a little in order to remove PCR duplicates.
+The original data were paired-end sequenced.
+In a paired-end ChIP-exo library, the first sequencing adapter is ligated to the end of the fragment that is exonuclease digested.
+Therefore, only the first read mate represents ChIP-exo data, while the second read mate has resolution that one would expect from standard ChIP-seq libraries.
+PCR duplicates can be detected as read pairs that map to the same coordinates at both reads.

 ## Data location